 Top / Featured Image: My own photo of two books I purchased with my own money.
 I read them both in the interest of #western106 though neither are stereotypical.
 I was struck by the similar color schemes in their cover.

 The photo is mine on flickr https://flickr.com/photos/cogdog/24887778133 shared under a Creative Commons (BY) license

-The post "You Can’t Judge These Western Books By Their Similar Covers" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/03/western-covers/) on March 6, 2016.
+The post "You Can’t Judge These Western Books By Their Similar Covers" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2016/03/western-covers/) on March 6, 2016.